carlosmccosta/pointcloud_registration/README.md

 # pointcloud_registration

-Configuration for the [drl](https://github.com/carlosmccosta/dynamic_robot_localization) perception pipeline for performing 6 DoF point cloud registration for correcting small offsets between a reference point cloud in a calibrated frame and a point cloud captured from a 3D sensor.
+Configuration for the [drl](https://github.com/carlosmccosta/dynamic_robot_localization) perception pipeline for performing 6 DoF point cloud registration for correcting offsets between a reference point cloud in a calibrated frame and a point cloud captured from a 3D sensor.

 Check the configurations of the repository [object_recognition](https://github.com/carlosmccosta/object_recognition) and the documentation of the [dynamic_robot_localization](https://github.com/carlosmccosta/dynamic_robot_localization) ROS package for customizing the perception pipeline for your specific use case.